 How to Live Bet on the NHL

-With the first game of the season, all the way to the NHL playoffs leading up to the Stanley Cup Finals, live betting can be an important tool for a hockey bettor.
-Compared to regular betting style, you are given the same options of betting on the moneyline, puck line, and totals but are able to adjust live.
+From the first game of the season, all the way to the NHL playoffs leading up to the Stanley Cup Finals, live betting can be an important tool for a hockey bettor.
+Compared to the traditional wagers, you are given the same options of betting on the moneyline, puck line, and totals.
+However, these lines adjust throughout the game.

 Tips for Betting the NHL